-Inclusive and equitable quality education.
-Education should be free at all levels, ensuring access regardless of background (UN DESA 2020a).
+Access to quality education at all levels should be ensured regardless of background (UN DESA 2020a).
 Building a functioning education system with trained staff, skilled professionals and empowered citizens requires a holistic approach with strong capacities and sufficient resources at all levels, including primary, secondary and tertiary.
+Medium- and long-term investment strategies towards this goal may be incremental, dependent on each country's educational profile

-Addressing these issues to ensure a safe and accessible learning environment involves an integrated approach that engages actors across sectors, including government ministries, municipal service providers, labour unions, and child and gender advocates, as well as parents and students (Hujo and Carter 2019).
+(see Box 8).
+Ensuring a safe and accessible learning environment involves an integrated approach that engages actors across sectors, including government ministries, municipal service providers, labour unions, and child and gender advocates, as well as parents and students (Hujo and Carter 2019).